1995 New Democratic Party leadership election

-The 1995 New Democratic Party leadership election, was held in Ottawa, from October 12–15 to elect a leader of the New Democratic Party of Canada.
-This convention was held because Audrey McLaughlin retired as federal leader.
+From October 12–15, 1995, the New Democratic Party held a leadership election to elect a successor to Audrey McLaughlin.
 Although Svend Robinson led on the first ballot, he conceded the leadership to Alexa McDonough, who was appointed by a motion put forward by Robinson.
 This was the last NDP leadership convention that was decided solely by delegates attending and voting at the convention.